 SCADA – the foundation for operational excellence

-SCADA (supervisory control and data acquisition) is a system that contains both software and hardware components and allows organizations from different industries to control processes, to monitor and gather information in real-time, to interact with various devices such as sensors or motors, and also record the events in a back-end database.
+SCADA (supervisory control and data acquisition) is a system seeking operational excellence that contains both software and hardware components and allows organizations from different industries to control processes, to monitor and gather information in real-time, to interact with various devices such as sensors or motors, and also record the events in a back-end database.
 It might seem simple, but a few decades ago the SCADA system was essential for the industrial companies, helping them to increase efficiency, to make data-driven decisions and to reduce the maintenance time.

 When computers were first developed for industrial purposes in 1950, networks, as we know them today, didn’t even exist.
 The need to control the massive industrial activities determined computer science specialists to develop SCADA system, which became very popular in short time.